palaksinghania05/Weight-Converter/README.md

 # Weight Converter
-# Made by: Palak Singhania

 # Description
+This project was made to contribute under Lets Grow More Summer of Code 2021.

+# Purpose
-1. This is a simple weight converter project in which the user enters the weight in kilograms and it gets converted to grams, pounds and ounces.
+A simple weight converter project in which the user enters the weight in kilograms and it gets converted to grams, pounds and ounces.
-2. It contains two files : index.html and main.css

-# screenshots
+# Screenshots
 a.
 When we don't enter any value or the value is less than or equal to zero then an alert appears.

 ![](./screenshots/when_no_value_passed.png)